 - The insurer denies benefits to the policy holder, and

-- The insurer knows or should know that there is no reasonable basis for such a denial.3
+- The insurer knows or should know that there is no reasonable basis for such a denial.

 Note that an inadvertent oversight or reasonable (though erroneous) determination that a risk isn’t covered is probably not bad faith.

-- Not conducting a prompt and fair investigation of a valid claim.
+- The insurer’s refusal to conduct a prompt and fair investigation of a valid claim.

 - Not having reasonable standards for investigating claims.